19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Artifacts/What and Why are Artifacts.md

 There is an index of [Artifacts](Artifact%20Index.md) here.

 As a PC levels up, they gain new understanding of how to use an artifact.
 Abilities are unlocked from an artifact according to the artifacts Tier progression.
 Each artifact spells out how to achieve the next tier, it is typically a combination of level and some other requirement.

+You can also choose to use classes as defined from other RPG systems as artifacts, see details [here](Classes%20as%20Artifacts.md).
 ## Why
 This is inspired from Knave, which is a classless game.
 I enjoy classless games because the abstraction of bundling up a bunch of abilities into class levels and that being how you gain most of your power makes me feel like I am in a box.